ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 ## Security and compliance

-The ABAC settings for the Agency Office 365 Security and Compliance instance can be found below.
+The ABAC settings for the organisation Office 365 Security and Compliance instance can be found below.
 This includes the Alerts, Labels, Data Loss Prevention, Retention Policies, Audit Logging, and Customer Key configuration.
 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.

 ### Audit logging